Dungeons & Dragons: Honor Among Thieves: Writing

 By January 2020, Goldstein and Daley announced that they had co-written a new draft of the script.
 Ultimately, Daley, Goldstein, and Gilio received screenplay credit, while McKay and Gilio received story credit.
+The film is set in the Forgotten Realms campaign setting of Dungeons & Dragons.
 Goldstein stated that "ours is a movie that doesn't take itself with great seriousness, but it's never a spoof.
 It honors the world of D&D and celebrates it but, hopefully, it gives the audience an engaging and fun ride".
-Daley commented that the film's influences include The Princess Bride, Monty Python and the Holy Grail, The Lord of the Rings and Indiana Jones with the Indiana Jones structure evocating both a "dungeon crawl" and the heist film genre that they wanted to draw on.
-Daley highlighted that the heist genre is familiar to the audience which provides the framework for the "uninitiated" so that "they understand what our characters are setting out to do without being overwhelmed by lore or proper nouns".
+Daley commented that the film's influences include The Princess Bride, Monty Python and the Holy Grail, The Lord of the Rings, and Indiana Jones, with the Indiana Jones structure evoking both a "dungeon crawl" and the heist film genre that they wanted to draw on.
+Daley highlighted that the heist genre is familiar to the audience, which provides the framework for the "uninitiated" so that "they understand what our characters are setting out to do without being overwhelmed by lore or proper nouns".
 Daley also wanted the film to be accessible for those unfamiliar with the fantasy genre.
 The Austin Chronicle highlighted "since the basis of most tabletop campaigns is a group of strangers coming together to complete a job, the thematic parallels between heist movies and fantasy roleplaying campaigns offer a shared language for newcomers".

-Goldstein commented that they use the sorcerer character in the film to address why magic can't "solve all problems" – "it makes storytelling nearly impossible if you can solve any problem with a magical spell".
+Goldstein commented that they use the sorcerer character in the film to address why magic can't "solve all problems"—"it makes storytelling nearly impossible if you can solve any problem with a magical spell".
 Goldstein stated that when discussing the visual presentation of the film with Daley that they decided they didn't want "two people standing there with their hands out and rays coming out of their hands".
 As a result, the film pulls directly from the magic system of Dungeons & Dragons with magic users "combining physical components and verbal spellcasting to show a variety of magical effects onscreen".
 Justice Smith, who plays the sorcerer, commented that he worked with the choreographer "to create unique gestures for each spell" with many of the spells incorporating actual sign language into the gestures.

-Casting

-On June 27, 2016, Ansel Elgort was in talks to star in Letterman's iteration of the film.
-In December 2020, Chris Pine was cast to star in the film.
-Michelle Rodriguez, Justice Smith, and Regé-Jean Page were added in February 2021.
-Hugh Grant and Sophia Lillis would join the next month, with Grant cast as the antagonist.
-In April, Chloe Coleman joined the ensemble cast.
-In May, Jason Wong and Daisy Head joined the cast.
-In July 2022, at a panel at San Diego Comic Con, it was revealed that cast members from the Dungeons & Dragons web series Critical Role would make cameo appearances in the film.